 - Getting the drawer fronts level.
 This part was confusing and difficult.
 If you place cabinets close to the wall, do this before putting them in place or you will not be able to straighten them!

 - The assembly.
 I usually love assembling IKEA furniture, but I hated assembling these.
 It took forever.
 I cannot imagine doing it 20-30 times for a kitchen.
-Nightmare.
+What a nightmare.

 IKEA Alternatives to Using Cabinets for a Desk

 - Alex drawers.
 I have this as my main desk upstairs and it’s perfect.
-Plus, it was surprisingly easy to put together.
+Plus, it is surprisingly easy to put together.
 There’s also an option with space for files.